Indian ringnecks are marvelous birds and I’ve had the great fortune to live with the species in two different households.

 I would need to know more about the diet.

-If the diet has any soy in it I would find a soy free base diet like Tropican Alternative Parrot from Hagen.
+If the diet has any soy in it I would find a soy-free base diet like Hagen Tropican Alternative Parrot Granules.

 We are finding that soy may trigger hormonal and behavioral issues